MarioB2006/translate/readme.md

 * v1: first version of the web-app
 * v2: adding to swap the text and languages via button
 * v3: adding more languages for translation, adding auto-detection
+* v4: AI integration, AI as a tutor
+* v5: visuals matching to both computer as well as phone